Recent changes to the General Tax Code (GTC)

 Introduction of a levy on insurance companies

-This tax concerns insurance companies approved in Senegal, excluding reinsurance companies.
+A tax has been introduced that concerns insurance companies approved in Senegal, excluding reinsurance companies.

 The rate of the tax is set at 1% of the insurance companies' turnover excluding taxes.
 However, for life insurance premiums, the rate is reduced to 0.5%.
-The tax is paid in installments within the first fifteen days following the end of each quarter of the calendar year, i.e. by April 15, July 15, October 15 and January 15 at the latest.
+The tax is paid in instalments within the first 15 days following the end of each quarter of the calendar year, i.e. by 15 April, 15 July, 15 October, and 15 January at the latest.

-Reverse VAT on digital services provided by a foreign supplier
+Reverse value-added tax (VAT) on digital services provided by a foreign supplier

-Introduction of a new WHT on sale of hydrocarbons by non-resident entities
+Introduction of a new withholding tax (WHT) on sale of hydrocarbons by non-resident entities

-The Finance Act for FY23 has created a withholding tax on sales of hydrocarbons made in Senegal by non-domiciled persons.
+The Finance Act for FY23 has created a WHT on sales of hydrocarbons made in Senegal by non-domiciled persons.

-The tax is equal to 0.5 francs per kilogram sold and is due by foreign companies that sell directly to local or foreign authorized importers the hydrocarbons they have in tanks built in Senegal.
+The tax is equal to 0.5 Communauté financière d'Afrique (Financial Community of Africa or CFA) francs (XOF) per kilogram sold and is due by foreign companies that sell directly to local or foreign authorised importers the hydrocarbons they have in tanks built in Senegal.